pascalgolec/StructuralDDP.jl/docs/src/index.md

 Note that the transition function only takes the exogenous states and shocks as an input and that the integration dimension now is of the type `:Separable_ExogStates`.

-The following summarises the four different types of integration dimensions:
+Summarizing he four different types of integration dimensions:

 - `:All` - next period states as a function of states, actions and shocks, i.e. ``s' = \Phi(s, a, \varepsilon')``.
 This formulation is the slowest and corresponds to the baseline example.
 - `:Separable` - next period exogenous states as a function of all states, actions and shocks, i.e. ``s'_e = \Phi(s, a, \varepsilon')``.
 - `:Separable_States` - next period exogenous states as a function of all states and shocks, i.e. ``s'_e = \Phi(s, \varepsilon')``.
 - `:Separable_ExogStates` - next period exogenous states as a function of only exogenous states and shocks, i.e. ``s'_e = \Phi(s_e, \varepsilon')``.

-For the solver to be fast one should use the lowest possible dimension.
+For the solver to be fast one should use the lowest possible dimension possible.
 For all separable integration dimensions one must specify which state vector corresponds to the choice vector, i.e. `tChoiceVectors = (1,)`.
-Important: when defining the state space `tStateVectors`, the endogenous state variable(s) must come first.
+Important: when defining the state space `tStateVectors`, the endogenous state variable(s) must come before the exogenous variables.

 ## Concise notation